-Conclusions
+6. Conclusions

-High-profile acquittals of companies and their senior officers have focused public attention on the legislation that applies to workplace fatalities and corporate manslaughter.
+Several high-profile acquittals of companies and their senior officers have focused public attention the legislation that applies to workplace fatalities and corporate manslaughter.
 For example, the 2006 mining accident in Sago, West Virginia prompted calls to make executive officers more accountable for creating the conditions in which an incident is likely to occur.
 Similarly, the Longford explosion in Victoria and the Westray mining disaster in Nova Scotia prompted significant changes in the Canadian and Australian legal systems.
-It is important not to underestimate the impact that these events have not only on the respective legal systems but also on the Safety Management Systems being developed by commercial organisations.
-The presence of criminal sanctions may dissuade well-qualified individuals from pursuing a career in systems safety.
-Conversely, it can be argued that their workforce.
-It is difficult to provide empirical evidence to validate these claims.
-It is also difficult to map out the myriad of competing arguments that have been made for and against different legislative provisions.
-This paper has, therefore, provided an overview of Corporate Manslaughter across the Australian, Canadian, English and Welsh, and Scots legal systems.
+This paper has summarised many of the issues surrounding corporate manslaughter legislation.
+In particular, we have identified ten area of conflict over the development of corporate manslaughter legislation.
+The list is not exhaustive nor is it prioritized.
+However, it does characterise the debates surrounding recent proposals and legislative changes across several jurisdictions: